FAQs — PEN and the Business of Editing

-What is the Professional Editors Network?
+What is the Professional Editors Network (PEN)?

 What does a professional editor offer?

-What types of service does a professional editor provide?
+What services does a professional editor provide?

 What are the levels of editing?